MR-ant1/TuTattoo-web/README.md

 <summary>LOGIN</summary>

 Login use a similar structure with a function that contains user data in an object to send to backend four fields with the same structure we prepared in there.
 InputHandler function and checkerror are included too for fields email and password from user.

+USE THE PASSWORD aA123456 FOR ALL USERS IN DB

 ![alt text](img/LoginLogic.png)